UPDATED WITH FINAL BILL PASSED DEC 20

 Don't the tax cuts phase out or "sunset"?

-The Senate plan makes the individual income tax rate cuts temporary; they would rise again in 2025.
+Yes.
+Rates will rise again in 2025, unless Congress extends them.
 This was probably done as a budget gimmick to make the long-term cost of the bill appear lower, but done under the assumption that they will be extended past 2025 because nobody wants to be seen as raising taxes on the middle class.
 The Bush tax cuts had a similar provision, and they were later made permanent except for the rate on those making over $450,000/year, whose rates were reverted.
+See here for more details.

 What about the corporate tax cut?